- Location: Sacramento, CA

-In '74, the team was revived for a 3-year run in the PCL.
-Without an adequate stadium to play in, the Solons called Hughes Stadium home.
+In 1974, the team was revived for a three-year run in the PCL, with the relocation of the Eugene Emeralds to Sacramento.
+Without an adequate stadium to play in, Edmonds Field having been demolished in 1964, the Solons called Hughes Stadium home.
 Hughes was a football field on the campus of Sacramento City College, and in 1974 the leftfield dimension was a mere 232 ft. with a 40 ft high screen.
 As a result Bill McNulty hit 55 HR, Gorman Thomas hit 51 HR, Sixto Lezcano hit 34 HR, six others hit in double digits, and the best ERA on the team was Roger Miller's 4.48.
 In 1975 and 1976 the dimension was changed to 251 ft. and a new higher screen was erected.
 In 1975 5 players hit over 20 HR, and in 1976 4 more hit over 20 HR led by Bump Wills (26) who was known more for his speed than power.
 Still without a suitable place to play, the team was leased to San Jose "until such time as a new stadium is available in Sacramento."

 |1937||102-76||1st||Bill Killefer||Lost in 1st round|

 |1945||95-85||3rd||Earl Sheely||Lost in 1st round|